-13. INTRANSITIVE VERB\\ - An intransitive verb is one which has no direct object.
+13. INTRANSITIVE VERB - An intransitive verb is one that has no direct object.
 By their very nature, linking verbs are always intransitive.

-- Examples: The cat slept.
-Patiently, the judge explained. - PRESENT INFINITIVE\\- The present infinitive expresses an action or a state of being that follows another action or state of being. #703
+Examples: The cat slept.
+Patiently, the judge explained.

+14. PRESENT INFINITIVE- The present infinitive expresses an action or a state of being that follows another action or state of being. #703